spatialaudio/oer_jupyter_readthedocs/source/index.rst

 You can find an example `here`_ and read more about the concept in the corresponding paper: `Concept and Realization of Open Educational Resources using Jupyter`_

 A `cookiecutter`_ template is provided and introduced as a good starting point for your OER project.
-The template can be found on Github at: https://github.com/spatialaudio/cookiecutter_oer_jupyter
+The template can be found on GitHub at: https://github.com/spatialaudio/cookiecutter_oer_jupyter